MateoCervantes3/NewProjectHomework/README.md

-# ThirdSession
+# Homework Session
-This is what we did in class
+This is what I did for programming homework
 Some print examples
 - this
 - is
 - a
 - list
+-for programming homework